CentauriSolutions/EyeDP/README.md

 ### Nginx Auth Request

 The Nginx Auth Request backend is a fairly basic, group membership based permission check that allows implementing access restriction to applications that may not have their own acess controls at the Nginx layer.
 To learn more about how to use it, an admin should peruse the [groups](#groups) section of the documentetion.

+## Development

+To setup your development environment, ensure that you have a postgres user setup that can create the database (either your current user, or setup the environment variables in .env correctly) and run `bundle exec rails db:create db:migrate db:seed`.
+After the database has been initialized, you can run the development server with `bundle exec rails server`.